Packaging group Amcor aims to wrap up rival Bemis for $5.25 billion

 The acquisition is the 12th-largest outbound M&A deal by an Australian listed company, according to Thomson Reuters data, and the largest acquisition by the 158-year-old firm that began as a paper miller.
 It is also its 12th deal the last two years as it buys growth around the world.

-Bemis, which was founded as a burlap sack maker, has been facing hard times as changing consumer demands have upended a traditionally defensive sector.
+Bemis, which was founded as a burlap sack maker, has been facing hard times as changing consumer demands have upended a sector with modest but dependable growth rates.

 Just in the last few months, UK-based packaging group DS Smith Plc (SMDS.L) offered 1.9 billion euros ($2.2 billion) to buy Spanish rival Europac (PYCE.MC), while Ireland’s Smurfit Kappa (SKG.I) agreed to buy Dutch paper and recycling firm Reparenco.